matriex/System_Extractor/Repack_INFO.md

 # Guide for repack

-_Read this only in github for better view.
+_Read this only in github for better view_
-_Repack "may or may not" work with all ROM.
+_Repack "may or may not" work with all ROM_
-_This guide is not for official or Stock ROM.
+_This guide is not for official or Stock ROM_
-_I don't think I will be able to provide any repack GUIDE for #NOUGHT(or try below method if it works)
+_I don't think I will be able to provide any repack GUIDE for #NOUGHT(or try below method if it works)_

 ## INFORMATION